brownbear23/eva-fft-demo/README.md

 # FFT Documentation
 There is discrepancy between python's np.fft.fft2 function and swift's performFFT function.
-Same image and array of numbers with width and height are used for both functions' inputs and outputs are displayed individually below.
+Same image and array of numbers with width and height are used for both functions.
+Their inputs and outputs are displayed individually below.

 ## Python FFT function
 python_img_fft.py file is to perform np.fft.fft2 function on an image.
 With the input of the image on the left, np.fft.fft2 is performed to output middle and right images which are fast fourier transform's magnitude and phase.
 ![Python output](outputs/python_output.png)

 In python_int_fft.py file, np.fft.ftt2 function is performed with input of image_pixels, width, height.
-After converting given input of image_pixels, which are list of integers, to 2D numpy array, it performs fast fourier transform using np.fft.fft2.
+After converting given input of image_pixels, which are list of integers, to 2D numpy array, it performs fast fourier transform using np.fft.fft2 function.
 Real and imaginary parts are extracted from the fft result and shown below.
 ### Input:
 ```
    1    2    3    4    5    6    7    8    9   10